Natural Stone Floor vs. Ceramic Tile Floor: Which one to install?

 Ceramic tile is a natural flooring product made from clay and sediments that are mixed and baked in a kiln at a high temperature.
 This combination is usually referred to as unglazed tile.

-Because of porous nature, this ceramic tile is highly prone to staining and can absorb liquids easily.
+Because of its porous nature, this ceramic tile is highly prone to staining and can absorb liquids easily.
 To avoid any of the related risks it’s highly recommended to properly seal the tile floor right after the installation process is complete.
 For the best protection, frequent re-seals are advised.
 Unglazed tiles’ characteristics might be nowhere as impressive as its competitors’ but often it’s their natural and robust look they get picked for.
 Ceramic tiles don’t only make a beautiful floor, but also serve as an impressive decorative option for your walls.

 Glazed Ceramic Tile Flooring